tyayers/svont-cms/README.md

-# SVONT - Svelte Content Collaboration
+# Svont CMS - Svelte Management System

-Svont (**sv**elte+c**ont**ent) is a simple, feature-rich Content Collaboration System (CCS) using Svelte and a serverless / NODB stack (think serverless Wordpress with Svelte).
+Svont (**sv**elte+c**ont**ent) is a simple, feature-rich CMS using Svelte and a serverless / NODB stack (think serverless Wordpress with Svelte).
 You can deploy Svont either in an all-in-one container, or distributed across static hosting and a backend service.

 ## Live Demo 🎉